-We believe that the current design of Rewalk provides a functional technical base that can be easily adapted to address medical indications other than paraplegia that affect the ability to walk.
+We believe that the current design of ReWalk provides a functional technical base that can be easily adapted to address medical indications other than paraplegia that affect the ability to walk.
 We are currently engaged in research and development efforts to adapt ReWalk to address the mobility needs of quadriplegia and multiple sclerosis patients, and, in the future, we plan to address these needs in stroke and cerebral palsy patients.
 We are also developing our next generation of ReWalk, with a more efficient drive mechanism, slimmer profile and lighter body, as well as other improvements.

 Development of ReWalk took over a decade and was spurred by the experiences of our founder, Dr. Amit Goffer, himself a quadriplegic.
-As of August 1, 2014, we had placed 62 ReWalk Rehabilitation and 19 ReWalk
+As of December 31, 2014, we had 84 units in use at rehabilitation centers and 54 in a home or community use.